TDMX/tdmx/wiki/Cryptography.md

       A-A is a X.509 encoded EC public key - aka the sender’s messageKey }

 The encrypted data E is the compressed message and signature symmetrically encrypted with a randomly generated encryption-key.
 The encryption-key is encrypted with the derived secret key in the encryption context.
 The encryption key is additionally encrypted with the destinations public RSA signature key.
-The encryption context has a variable length, so that the length is included in the MAC/Signature of the message.

     decryption( (K-B, K-b), (A-B, A-b), K-A, E, L ) -> M {